iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 Each server running a :doc:`../reference/qdbd` is called a node.
 By itself, a node can provide fast key-value storage for a project where a SQL database might be too slow or impose unwanted design limitations.

 However, the real power of a quasardb installation comes when multiple nodes are linked together into a cluster.
 A cluster is a peer-to-peer distributed hash table based on `Chord <http://pdos.csail.mit.edu/chord/>`_.
 In a cluster, quasardb nodes self-organize to share data and handle client requests, providing a scalable, concurrent, and fault tolerant database.

-..
-Expand this section using the definitions of nodes, clusters, and links from a Chord perspective

 .. _stabilization: